 Use the check box to enable and disable the DJ-FX plugin.
 The DJ-FX plugin is disabled by default.

-Enable Serato Playlists
+Serato Playlists

-Use the check boxes to enable and disable the Serato Playlists plugin, disabled by default.
+Use the check boxes to enable and disable the Serato Playlists plugin and the Live Playlists feature.
+These are disabled by default.